How to give instructions so that pupils will listen

 2) Use ‘I’ statements

 ‘I’ statements are facts about ourselves that are indisputable for example “I feel upset and need some consideration”, or “I would like you to sit down and continue with your work so I can carry on teaching, thank you”.
-They often connect the other person with your feelings, needs and intentions and incite empathy.
+Unlike ‘you’ statements, ‘I’ statements don’t provoke dispute because a pupil isn’t likely to say ‘no you’re not upset’.
+They often connect your feelings, needs and intentions and it can incite empathy.

 3) Say what behaviour you want (not what behaviour you want them to stop)

 Instead of saying “stop talking” say “I want you to sit in silence and look this way so I know you are listening, thank you”.
 I use the analogy of a wife asking her husband to stop working so much.
 He then quits his job and takes up golf full time and the wife doesn’t see any more of him!
 Telling someone what you don’t want doesn’t necessarily tell them what you do want.
 You could tell a pupil to stop talking and they comply but start tapping their pen or writing notes to their friend.